 - Provide guidance, coordination, and direction to office management on the ADA.
-The office develops and implements policies, procedures, and practices to ensure office employment practices and programs are accessible and nondiscriminatory. - Provide training, technical guidance, and consultation to office management and staff on compliance and best practices for hiring and retaining individuals with disabilities, as well as the provision of reasonable accommodations to employees and job applicants. - Track and facilitate requests for reasonable accommodations for job applicants and employees, as well as members of the public accessing office services, and report reasonable accommodations annually to MMB. - Research case law rules and regulation and update leadership on evolving ADA issues. - Ensure compliance with ADA reporting according to state and federal requirements. - Submit reasonable accommodation reimbursement under the guidelines of the state-wide accommodation fund. - Provide reasonable accommodations to qualified individuals (as defined by ADA) with known physical or mental disabilities, to enable them to compete in the selection process, perform essential functions of the job, and/or enjoy equal benefits and privileges.
-The ADA Coordinator, in consultation with the employee and supervisor, and other individuals involved must:

-- Discuss the purpose and essential functions of the job and complete a step-by-step job analysis; - Determine the precise job-related limitations; - o Identify potential accommodations and assess the effectiveness each would have in allowing the employee to perform essential functions of the job; and - After discussion and review, select and implement the accommodations that are appropriate for both the employee and the employer using the Reasonable Accommodation Agreement. - Comply with the state-wide and office anti-discrimination and anti-harassment policies.
+The office develops and implements policies, procedures, and practices to ensure office employment practices and programs are accessible and nondiscriminatory. - Provide training, technical guidance, and consultation to office management and staff on compliance and best practices for hiring and retaining individuals with disabilities, as well as the provision of reasonable accommodations to employees and job applicants. - Track and facilitate requests for reasonable accommodations for job applicants and employees, as well as members of the public accessing office services and report reasonable accommodations annually to MMB. - Research case law rules and regulation and update leadership on evolving ADA issues. - Ensure compliance with ADA reporting according to state and federal requirements. - Submit reasonable accommodation reimbursement under the guidelines of the state-wide accommodation fund. - Receive requests for ADA accommodations and work with appropriate manager to approve or deny the request or provide alternative accommodations. - Provide reasonable accommodations to qualified individuals (as defined by ADA) with known physical or mental disabilities, to enable them to compete in the selection process, perform essential functions of the job, and/or enjoy equal benefits and privileges.
+The ADA Coordinator must: - Discuss the purpose and essential functions of the job and complete a step-by-step job analysis; - Determine the precise job-related limitations; - Identify potential accommodations and assess the effectiveness each would have in allowing the employee to perform essential functions of the job; and - After discussion and review, select and implement the accommodations that are appropriate for both the employee and the employer using the Reasonable Accommodation Agreement. - Comply with state-wide and office anti-discrimination and anti-harassment policies.